phpbenchmarks/code-igniter/README.md

 You will find lot of benchmarks for PHP frameworks and template engines.

-You can compare results between Apache Bench and Siege, and PHP 5.6 to 7.2.
+You can compare results between Apache Bench and Siege, and PHP 5.6 to 7.3.

 ## What is this repository ?

-It's benchmark common code for Code Igniter benchmarks.
+It's benchmark common code for CodeIgniter benchmarks.

-Switch branch to select your Code Igniter major version and benchmark you want to see.
+Switch branch to select your CodeIgniter major version and benchmark you want to see.

+See all CodeIgniter benchmarked versions on [phpbenchmarks/code-igniter](https://github.com/phpbenchmarks/code-igniter).

+You can find how we benchmark on [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark-protocol.html).

 ## Benchmarks

-Benchmark are running, results will be available as soon as possible.
+You can find all CodeIgniter benchmarks results on [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark/code-igniter.html).

+Scores are too low ?
+Do not hesitate to create a pull request, and ask a new benchmark !